Hawk Newsome: Biography

 Newsome worked as a paralegal for the Bronx District Attorney's Office and also worked as a project manager at the law firm Wilson Elser Moskowitz Edelman & Dicker.
 He unsuccessfully ran for a seat on the New York City Council from The Bronx, garnering around 3% of the vote on a platform Newsome said was "too radical".
 He subsequently co-founded Black Lives Matter of Greater New York with Chivona Newsome.
 Chivona later stepped down from the group to run for a U.S. House seat in The Bronx.

 In 2017 Newsome attended the Mother of All Rallies in Washington, DC.
 He was invited onstage by Tommy Hodges, the rally organizer, to speak for two minutes; Hodges told Newsome "Whether they disagree or agree with your message is irrelevant.
 It's the fact that you have the right to have the message".
 Newsome tried to connect with the crowd, saying "I am the president of Black Lives Matter New York.
 I am an American.
 And the beauty of America is that when you see something broken in your country, you can mobilize to fix it".
 The crowd applauded, and afterward Newsome decided he was "not out to argue, to fight.
 I'm there to make people understand, to make people come together.
 I'm here for progress".

 In September 2021, Newsome called COVID-19 vaccine mandates "racist" and "discrimination."

 In November 2021, Newsome threatened "riots", "fire", and "bloodshed" in the streets if New York City mayor-elect Eric Adams reinstated the New York City Police Department's (NYPD) controversial anti-crime units.
 Later, when asked whether he condemned riots and burning down buildings after a police use-of-force incident he did not approve of he said, "I’m not going to condemn, nor am I going to condone it."

 Newsome has filed two ongoing civil lawsuits against the NYPD, alleging that he was assaulted by police officers and falsely arrested during two separate protests in 2017 and 2018.
 A video posted by the New York Daily News shows a police officer punching Newsome before several police officers tackled him to the ground.
 Newsome was holding a sign that read: "Blue Klux Klan".

 The New York Times stated that as people were leaving the courtroom after the acquittal of Daniel Penny for the death of Jordan Neely, Newsome, who was present in the courtroom and "...who has led daily protests during the trial — said toward Mr. Penny: 'It’s a small world, buddy.'
 Several people gasped and court officers urged the group to keep moving.
 Mr. Penny and his team were quickly ushered out."

 Later, addressing a crowd, Newsome made a similar threat, calling for "black vigilantism".

+Newsome was interviewed and featured in the award-winning documentary feature film Reimagining Safety (2023) by director Matthew Solomon.
+The film covers defunding the police and the George Floyd protests.